Derived equivalences of twisted supersingular K3 surfaces: Introduction

 \subsection{Notation}

 We fix throughout an algebraically closed field $k$ of characteristic $p>0$.
-Unless otherwise state, we will assume that $p\neq 2$.
+Unless otherwise stated, we will assume that $p\neq 2$.
 If $X$ is a variety over $k$, the notation $\H^i(X,\m_{p^n})$ will always be used to denote the cohomology of $\m_{p^n}$ with respect to the flat (fppf) topology.
+A \textit{K3 surface} is a smooth projective surface $X$ with trivial canonical bundle and $\H^1(X,\mathscr{O}_X)=0$.